 Under Public Act 300 of 2012, members were given the choice between continuing the 3% contribution to retiree health-care and keeping the premium subsidy benefit described above, or choosing not to pay the 3% contribution and instead opting out of the subsidy benefit and becoming a participant in the Personal Health-care Fund (PHF), a portable, tax-deferred fund that can be used to pay health-care expenses in retirement.
 Participants in the PHF are automatically enrolled in a 2% employee contribution into their 457 account as of their transition date, earning them a 2% employer match into a 401(k) account.
-Members who selected this option stop paying the 3% contribution to retiree health-care as of the day before their transition date, and their prior contributions were deposited into their 401(k) account.
+Members who selected this option stop paying the 3% contributions were deposited into their 401(k) account.